northeasternUniversityKumarDeepak/INFO-6150-WebDesign/Assignment_7/Part B/README.md

 - Functions for starting, stopping, and resetting the stopwatch.
 - Setting the initial date in the date picker and making it non-editable.

-**Note:** The original code had a variable `datePicker` that was declared after its usage.
-It's moved to the correct position in the JavaScript code.

-Additionally, the code now prevents users from manually typing or editing the date in the input field.
-Users can still select dates from the drop-down calendar while preventing direct keyboard input.

 This web application allows users to interact with a stopwatch and select dates using the date picker while showcasing a range of web development features and practices.